kfsibanyoni/printf/README.md

-What one should lean from the prject:
+What one should learn from the prject:

 * How to use git in a team setting.
 * Applying function that we have learned up to this far
 * The complexities of printf function
-* Finding a good workflow and spliting thw work into equal but manageable parts
+* Finding a good workflow and spliting the work into equal but manageable parts

 ---